caleb531/automata/joss/paper.md

 # Statement of need

+Although there are other packages in the Python software ecosystem that allow for working with various kinds of automata, they are often niche and lack things like a comprehensive test suite that allow for more rapid development.
+This leads to these packages being unable to adopt features that would be useful to researchers and students alike, such as sophisticated construction and manipulation algorithms.
+Moreover, Python is a popular tool for students and researchers, meaning the availability of a high-quality software package is likely to encourage the further exploration of these structures in the academic community.

+# The `automata` package

 `automata` is a Python package for the manipulation and simulation of automata from the families listed above.
 The API is designed to mimic the formal mathematical description of each automata using built-in Python data structures.
 As a popular high-level language, Python enables greater flexibility and easy-of-use that is difficult to achieve with a low-level language (e.g., Rust).
 The algorithms in the package have been optimized for